Publications

 ISGAN is leading an international collaboration project to capture recent developments and support countries in their development of regulatory experimenting such as sandboxes, which are key to enable up-scaling and deployment of smart grid and wider energy system innovation.

 This casebook reflects one way that ISGAN gather experts and stakeholders globally to increase the awareness of the energy storage system in the field of smart grid.
 In this stage, the casebook includes fourteen cases from seven different countries including Austria, Canada, France, India, Korea, Netherlands, and Sweden.
-It specifically
+It specifically focuses more on actual operation of ESS rather than looking at the test pilots in order to show its feasibility

 The urgency of transition of the energy system requires speeding up the innovation processes that will shape its future technological, economic and regulatory components.